CharisseHao/LoL-role-impact/README.md

 ## Cleaning and EDA (Exploratory Data Analysis)

 ### Data Cleaning
 The first step of our data cleaning process was to check for missingness in our dataset.
-We found that the column `damagetochampions` had missing values when the value for `datacompleteness` was 'partial'.
+We found that the column `damagetochampions` has missing values when the value for `datacompleteness` was 'partial'.
 We then dropped the rows where `datacompleteness` is 'partial', which got rid of all missing values in our dataset.

 The second step of our data cleaning process was to standardize our statistics in the dataset.
 We transformed all our data to z-scores for each game.
 We did this by creating a helper function that calculates the z-score using the z-score formula: Z = (X-µ) / σ